tom-howard/ros/content/com2009/la1/week1.md

     [INFO] [#####]: The 'simple_publisher' node is active...
     ```

     We can further verify that our publisher node is running using a number of different tools.
-Try the following in **TERMINAL 3**:
+Try running the following commands in **TERMINAL 3**:

-1. `$ rosnode list`: This will provide a list of all the nodes that are currently active on the system.
+    1. `rosnode list`: This will provide a list of all the nodes that are currently active on the system.
 Verify that the name of our publisher node is visible in this list.
-1. `$ rostopic list`: This will provide a list of the topics that are currently being used by nodes on the system.
+    1. `rostopic list`: This will provide a list of the topics that are currently being used by nodes on the system.
 Verify that the name of the topic that our publisher is publishing messages to is present within this list.

 ### Using the `rostopic` command {#rostopic}

 So far we have used the `rostopic` ROS command with two additional arguments:

-* `list` to provide us with a *list* of all the topics that are active on our ROS system, and
+* `list`: to provide us with a *list* of all the topics that are active on our ROS system, and
-* `info` to provide us with *information* on a particular topic of interest.
+* `info`: to provide us with *information* on a particular topic of interest.

 We can use the *autocomplete functionality* of the Linux terminal to provide us with a list of *all* the available options that we can use with the `rostopic` command.
 To do this you can type `rostopic` followed by a `Space` and then press the `Tab` key twice: